 Student Complaint Policy

-- A formal written complaint may be filed by submitting a completed Formal Student Complaint Form on the ETBU Student Life web page.
+1. A formal written complaint may be filed by submitting a completed Formal Student Complaint Form to the Chair of the Department of Teacher Education.
 The form should be completed in its entirety including a description of the complaint, the date(s) on which the problem became evident, and a description of the desired outcome.
-The Office of Student Life will log the information and within two working days will forward a copy of the complaint form to the appropriate vice-president for action.

-- The vice-president will send a written acknowledgement of the receipt of the complaint to the student via University-provided email within three working days of receipt.
+4. The office of Academic Affairs will send a written acknowledgement of the receipt of the complaint to the student via University-provided email within three working days of receipt.